tanyaweaver/python-dev-accelerator/_sources/lectures/jenkins.txt

 .. rst-class:: left
 .. container::

-    For your assignment outside of class, repeat this process for your other repositories.
+    For your assignment outside of class, repeat this process for your data structure repository.

     The more often you repeat a process like this, the better you will get at doing it.
     From now on, make sure to do it from the start for each repository you create.